ed-kung/CSUN-Econ-433/docs/labs/lab02.md

     *Hint*: You'll need to look up the codes for `HISPAN`, `EMPSTAT`, and `SEX` in IPUMS.

 - Show me your script and output to receive your grade and be dismissed.
-If you aren't able to complete the assignment in class, you can upload the script to the Lab 02 Script assignment.

 ---